-TENtec Public Portal will provide timely information to the public (citizens and professionals) through dynamic maps, facts, figures and various audio-visual and interactive elements.
-The formal inauguration will be in spring 2012.
+TENtec Public Portal provides timely information to the public (citizens and professionals) through dynamic maps, facts, figures and various audio-visual and interactive elements.

-This public outreach will be a useful communication instrument and will provide a more systematic and comprehensive overview on the Commission's work in relation to TEN-T and aims to raise citizens' awareness of the benefits of the TEN-T policy development which foster clean, safe and efficient travel throughout Europe.
+This public outreach is a useful communication instrument and provides a more systematic and comprehensive overview on the Commission's work in relation to TEN-T and aims to raise citizens' awareness of the benefits of the TEN-T policy development which foster clean, safe and efficient travel throughout Europe.

 Moreover, TENtec enables the Commission to automatically compile information and create timely reports to reduce reporting deadline pressure.
 All parties concerned, benefit from increased visibility, data quality and systematic up-to-date overview of the budget execution and the technical implementation of each project on the TEN-T network.

 TENtec is the information system of the European Commission to coordinate and support the TEN-T Policy.
 It stores and manages technical and financial data for the analysis, management and political decision making of the TEN-T programme.
 TENtec acts as a bridge to Members States ministries and other key-stakeholders (DG REGIO, DG ENV, EIB and European neighbouring states) and includes support for modelling of future policy and budgetary scenarios, briefings, interfacing with GIS (Geographical Information System), monitoring and reporting, the electronic submission of applications and online conduction of surveys.

 The system also manages the necessary workflows to issue Commission decisions, complete selection cycle for new projects including proposal submission and reception, and the required web interfaces (Private- and Public Portal as well as general web services to connect external data sources).

 The seamless inclusion of the Geographical Information System (GIS) also supports interactive maps and satellite overlays (e.g. Google Earth).